LdDl/horizon/README.md

             --data-raw '{"max_cost":2100.0,"lon_lat":[37.601249363208915,55.745374309126895]}' ; echo
         ```

-        _Note: You can optionally point field `nearest_radius` to limit the search area (in meters), but this is at your own risk — it may cause the request to fail if no vertex is found within the radius._
+        _Note: You can optionally point field `nearest_radius` to limit the search area (in meters, float), but this is at your own risk — it may cause the request to fail if no vertex is found within the radius._

         <img src="images/inst10.png" width="720">